 The silver maple is the most common of all maple tree varieties.
-It’s fast-growing nature, and thick foliage makes it a prime choice for residential landscape shade.
-Broad, textured leaves of green tops and silver bottoms, combined with the tree’s brilliant fall foliage display also make it a popular choice for planting in home landscapes.
-The deciduous nature of the giant tree blocks hot summer when while allowing the warm rays of winter sun to permeate the home landscape, both of which helps to lower home energy usage and costs.
-This fast-growing maple tree grows well in soggy soil, nutrient depleted soil and in other conditions in which most other trees refuse to grow.
-Silver maples are easily adaptable, thrive when transplanted and can live well over 100 years.
-Silver maples produce tiny greenish-yellow flowers in the early spring, which are quickly eclipsed by newly sprouting leaves.
+Its fast-growing nature and thick foliage make it a prime choice for residential landscape shade.
+Broad, textured leaves of green tops and silver bottoms, combined with the tree's brilliant fall foliage display, also make it a popular choice for planting in home landscapes.
+The deciduous nature of the giant tree blocks hot summer while allowing the warm rays of winter sun to permeate the home landscape, which helps lower home energy usage and costs.
+This fast-growing maple tree grows well in soggy soil, nutrient-depleted soil, and other conditions in which most other trees refuse to grow.
+Silver maples are easily adaptable, thrive when transplanted, and can live well over 100 years.
+Silver maples produce tiny greenish-yellow flowers in the early spring, quickly eclipsed by newly sprouting leaves.
 The fall foliage color keeps in line with its spring floral display and turns a brilliant yellow in autumn.
-Silver maples produce strong, thick limbs which lend themselves well for children’s swings and tree houses.
+Silver maples produce solid and thick limbs which lend themselves well for children's swings and treehouses.

 Mature Height: 50'-70'ft

 Soil: Does best in moist, well-drained soil but will adapt to poor soil

 Add to your landscape.

 The Red Twigged Dogwood is a member of the dogwood tree family that grows primarily in the northern parts of North America but can also be found in parts of the central United States.
 It becomes best when it is in damp soil.
 While the tree bark is a red shade, the flowers are white and small in size, which makes a lovely contrast in color.